Scaling In & Out

 - Scaling Out allows traders to book partial profits while leaving some exposure for potential larger gains.

-- These strategies reduce the psychological pressure of trying to time the perfect "top" or "bottom."
+- These strategies reduce the psychological pressure of trying to time the perfect "top" or "bottom" of a price move.

 - Averaging down (buying more as price falls) is a risky form of scaling in that requires strict stop-loss rules.